apache/incubator-heron/website/content/docs/concepts/topologies.md

 5. [Kill](../../operators/heron-cli#killing-a-topology) a topology to completely
    remove it from the cluster.
 It is no longer known to the Heron cluster and can no longer be activated.
-Once killed, the only way to run that topology is to re-submit it.
+Once killed, the only way to run that topology is to re-submit and re-activate it.

 ## Logical Plan

 A topology's **logical plan** is analagous to a database [query plan](https://en.wikipedia.org/wiki/Query_plan) in that it maps out the basic operations associated with a topology.
+Here's an example logical plan for the example Functional API topology [below](#functional-api-example):

 ![Topology logical Plan](https://www.lucidchart.com/publicSegments/view/4e6e1ede-45f1-471f-b131-b3ecb7b7c3b5/image.png)

-Whether you use the [Heron DSL](#the-heron-dsl) or the [topology API](#the-topology-api), Heron automatically  transforms the processing logic that you create into a physical network of [spouts](#spouts) and [bolts](#bolts) that run inside of containers.
+Whether you use the [Heron Functional API](#the-heron-functional-api) or the [topology API](#the-topology-api), Heron automatically transforms the processing logic that you create into both a logical plan and a [physical plan](#physical-plan).

 ## Physical Plan

-A topology's **physical plan** is related to its logical plan but with the crucial difference that a physical plan maps the "physical" execution logic of a topology.
-Here's a rough visual representation of a physical plan:
+A topology's **physical plan** is related to its logical plan but with the crucial difference that a physical plan determines the "physical" execution logic of a topology, i.e. how topology processes are divided between [Docker](https://www.docker.com) containers.
+Here's a basic visual representation of a physical plan:

 ![Topology Physical Plan](https://www.lucidchart.com/publicSegments/view/5c2fe0cb-e4cf-4192-9416-b1b64b5ce958/image.png)

-Whether you use the [Heron DSL](#the-heron-dsl) or the [topology API](#the-topology-api), Heron automatically  transforms the processing logic that you create into a physical network of [spouts](#spouts) and [bolts](#bolts) that run inside of containers.
+In this example, a Heron topology consists of one [spout](#spouts) and five different [bolts](#bolts) (each of which has multiple instances) that have automatically been distributed between five different Docker containers.

-## The Heron DSL
+## The Heron Functional API

 When Heron was first created, the model for creating topologies was deeply indebted to the Apache Storm model.
 Under that model, developers creating topologies